openshift/origin/docs/proposals/params.md

 ## Use-Case: Configuring software in user pods

 A `Parameters` resource can also store ordinary configuration parameters for user software that runs in pods.
-Pods would declare `ParametersLink`s as for the other user pods use-cases.
+Containers would declare `ParametersLink`s as for the other user pods use-cases.

 ## Use-Case: Optional Parameters